-Students in the SLA program receive support through many departments and programs..
+Students in the SLA program, depending on their qualifications, may receive financial support through several departments, programs, and institutes.
 Many students who minor in a foreign language or ESL work as graduate teaching assistants for the department in which that language is taught.
 Other students work as graduate project assistants for the Language Institute or other units on campus.
-In addition to these TA and PA positions, SLA students receive University Fellowships (including the Advanced Opportunity Fellowship for incoming students) and the Foreign Language and Area Studies (FLAS) Fellowship, among others.
+In addition to these TA and PA positions, select SLA students receive university fellowships (including the Advanced Opportunity Fellowships) upon entry into the program or when working on their dissertations.
+If they meet the specific eligibility criteria, students may also compete, with the program’s support, in other grant and fellowship competitions, such as Foreign Language and Area Studies (FLAS) Fellowships.
 Additional funding opportunities are included in the information for current students on the SLA website.

 The SLA doctoral program requires a master's degree in a foreign language, English, applied linguistics, linguistics, or education.
-Students seeking admission to the program with a specific language concentration are required to demonstrate oral proficiency in that language.
-Upon entering the program, most students will have completed one graduate-level course in methods of teaching a foreign or second language, one graduate-level course in linguistics, and one course with a substantial research component.
-The SLA Program requires GRE scores as they may play a role in decisions of financial support, particularly university fellowships.
-The GRE examination must be taken within 5 years before your application to the SLA Doctoral Program.
+The SLA program requires GRE scores as they may play a role in decisions of financial support, particularly university fellowships.
+The GRE examination must be taken within five years before your application to the SLA doctoral program.
+Please refer to the program website for application deadlines, required application materials, and required modes of submitting these materials.
+In addition, general requirements for admission, stipulated by the graduate school (e.g., evidence of English proficiency for certain international students) apply.

 For detailed information about course requirements, students should consult the SLA Student Handbook.